Share

 View all episodes

 Southern Remedy Healthy and Fit is hosted by Josie Bidwell, Professor of Preventive Medicine and Nurse Practitioner at UMMC.
 If you have a question for Josie, you can email fit@mpbonline.org.
-It this episode, Josie talks about healthy aging month and offers tips to older adults on nutrition, exercise and sleep.
-If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast
+It this episode, Josie talks about the newly released guidelines for treating hypertension.
+If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr. Jimmy is not in the studio, so it's a "best of" show.
+In this episode, Dr. Jimmy talks about weight loss drugs, lynch syndrome and laser treatment for neuropathy.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 Southern Remedy Healthy and Fit is hosted by Josie Bidwell, Professor of Preventive Medicine and Nurse Practitioner at UMMC.
 If you have a question for Josie, you can email fit@mpbonline.org.
-It this episode, Josie is joined by Dr. Justin Turner, community health office for the Cancer Center and Research Institute at UMMC to discuss prostate cancer.
+It this episode, Josie answers questions about influenza.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

-Host: Jasmine T. Kency, M.D., Associate Professor of Internal Medicine and Pediatrics at the University of Mississippi Medical Center.Topic: Screenings.Email the show: remedy@mpbonline.org.If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.
+Host: Jasmine T. Kency, M.D., Associate Professor of Internal Medicine and Pediatrics at the University of Mississippi Medical Center.Topic: Abdominal Pain, causes, treatments, etc.Email the show: remedy@mpbonline.org.
+If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.